RazgulTraka/docker-formalms/README.md

 # docker-formalms

-A docker container for the e-learning platform Forma LMS
+A docker container for the e-learning platform Forma LMS based on the official php5.6-apache image.

 ## Getting Started